SMU Mustangs football scandal: SMU caught lying

 On October 27, Hansen met with Collins, SMU athletic director Bob Hitch, and administrative assistant Henry Lee Parker.
 He confronted the three men with the accusations laid out by the Stanleys.
 Hitch, Collins, and Parker denied everything, as Hansen had expected.
+Hitch even went as far as to criticize Hansen and Sparks for meeting with Stanley and Hawthorne, claiming that Hawthorne was looking for revenge for being terminated from her position and that Stanley was just a bitter person who was looking to blame someone for his situation.

-They did not know that Hansen had two envelopes that had been allegedly sent to Stanley and his family with money in them.
-One of the envelopes showed particularly damning evidence; the envelope, addressed to "Mrs. Harley Stanley", not only had come directly from the recruiting office, but the initials "HLP" were printed in black ink on the upper left corner in the same handwriting that the Stanleys' home address was written in.
-Furthermore, the envelope carried a postmark dated October 4, 1985after SMU had been placed on their most recent probation.
-If there was proof that Parker or the recruiting office had sent money to the Stanleys on October 4, it would subject the school to the Repeat Violator rule.
+What the three men did not know was that Hansen had two of the envelopes sent to the Stanley home in his possession, including the one with the October 4, 1985 postmark.
+This particular envelope was addressed to "Mrs. Harley Stanley", with the address printed by hand, and had Parker's initials, HLP, written in similar print on the upper left corner.
+If Dawn Stanley was telling the truth, that would mean that not only had the school paid her son, it had done so after the most recent probation had gone into effect; thus, the Mustangs football team would be subjected to the harshest punishment under the Repeat Violator Rule.

 During his initial questioning, Hansen asked Parker if he had ever sent mail to the Stanley family.
 When Parker said he had not, Hansen handed the two envelopes to him.
-After pointing specifically to the second one, which bore the initials "HLP" in the upper left corner, Hansen asked if the envelopes had been sent by him or through the office and Parker said yes.
+After pointing specifically to the second one, which was the envelope with Parker's initials on it, Hansen asked if the envelopes had been sent by him or through the office and Parker said yes.
 A moment later, Parker decided to take a second look and put on a pair of reading glasses.
 He then changed his answer, pointing out the letters were printed by hand onto the envelope and then showed Collins and Hitch, who went along with him; when pressed a second time, Parker said the envelope had not come from him directly, saying "[...] 'cause I don't write that way".